sigau/easy_irods_commands/README.md

 ```

 ### IMKDIR : CREATE AN IRODS WITHOUT KNOWING THE FULL TREE VIEW
 When you want to create a new irods folder without knowing the full tree view.
-It had the "-p" option so you can create parents folder while creating a folder.
+It had the "-p" option by default, so you can create parents folder while creating a folder.
 ```
 $ ils -r